atsumi000105/warehouse-management-system/README.md

 ## History

 Coverd comes out of the need of HappyBottoms to manage their diaper inventory and partner distribution.
 This app started as a Drupal (Commerce module) ordering system for distribution partners to record their distributions and place new orders.
 This worked for 6+ years, but due to HappyBottoms growth, the system proved unable to effectively handle the volume and lacked desired features.
-Additionally, HappyBottom was able to fund the development of a warehouse inventory management App.
+Additionally, HappyBottoms was able to fund the development of a warehouse inventory management app.
 This was developed in Laravel, Doctrine, and Vue.js and was designed to be a platform to rebuild the existing partner ordering system once complete.

 Since Laravel with Doctrine is not a typical combination, a rewrite of the backend in Symfony was done for a shallower developer curve.